cockytrumpet/data-mining-group-4/README.md

 <br>

 ### **Application of the information gained**
-One of our original goals was to ake this information more accessible to the general public, adn we achieved that by creating a small web application that is based on the models we found to be best.
+One of our original goals was to make this information more accessible to the general public, and we achieved that by creating a small web application that is based on the models we found to be best.
 Using Flask, we were able to tie in the model, using the 7 factors that were statistically determined to be high influence on the outcome, the user inputs those answers into a form, which is run through the model and a binary of high or low risk is determined.
 Setting out, we ideally wanted to return a percentage but unfortunatly the model that was best suited for this application based on our data returned a binary.
-Moving forward, tailoring information based on the user input to provide an even better answer would be ideal in making htis information more approachable and easier to understand.
+Moving forward, tailoring information based on the user input to provide an even better answer would be ideal in making this information more approachable and easier to understand.

 ### **Link to presentation**